planetoftheweb/learnangular5/slides/01_01_What is Angular.md

 Making this connections manually can be challenging, so Angular provides a CLI or command line interface.
 This is a little application that you install and load with your terminal that makes it easier to install and connect your different components.
 In the rest of this chapter, we'll take a look at how the CLI works.

-Let's take a quick look at what we're going to be building.

-This is a pretty simple, but practical project, a directory search application that will help you practice the core principles of Angular and it's something you'll probably use in a lot of projects...a dynamic live search application.
-In building this application, we'll learn all about the CLI, components, the templating system and cross-component communication.
-So if you're ready to get started, we'll take a look at the CLI in the next video.
+If you're ready to get started, we'll take a look at the CLI in the next video.